facebookresearch/libri-light/README.md

-# Libri-light: A benchmark for ASR with Limited or No Supervision
+# Libri-Light: A Benchmark for ASR with Limited or No Supervision

 This repository contains code and models associated with the Libri-Light dataset, which can be [downloaded and prepared here](./data_preparation/README.md).
 It contains code for data preparation, pretrained models, and evaluation resources: